 Want to know how to get out of debt fast?
 Follow these steps.

 It doesn’t matter how you got into debt, whether you racked up too much on your credit cards or had a debilitating illness that kept you from working for a while.

 Regardless of how it happened, you have to stop spending money so that you can get your finances back on track.
 That may sound like an easy thing to do, but it really requires a mindset shift.

 It doesn’t mean simply stopping major purchases or skipping vacation this year.
 To truly achieve debt freedom, you have to funnel every extra penny towards paying off those balances.

 No more takeout because you’re too tired to cook, and no more snack runs at the gas station.
 Small expenditures lead to recurring debt just as much as large ones do, so get both under control and start paying everything off.

-Prevent future debt.
+2. Prevent future debt.

-Even if you do control your day-to-day urge to spend, you still need to prepare for unexpected expenses, like a trip to the mechanic or a doctor’s bill.
+Even if you can control your day-to-day urge to spend, you still need to prepare for unexpected expenses, like a trip to the mechanic or a doctor’s bill.
 Set aside an emergency fund of at least $1,000 to give yourself a buffer when you have a last-minute bill to take care of.
 Otherwise, you’ll keep tacking on new debt just as you pay off your old debt.

-Scale down your budget.
+3. Scale down your budget.